Personal and business legal affairs of Donald Trump: Lawsuits filed by Trump

 On July 28, 2023, a federal district court judge dismissed an October 2022 Trump lawsuit against CNN, stating that CNN's multiple uses of the term "big lie" about Trump's claims of election fraud did not constitute actionable defamation.
 The judge wrote that CNN's statements were opinion, not factually verifiable statements, and that "no reasonable viewer" would infer that "Trump advocates the persecution and genocide of Jews or any other group of people".

 In December 2022, Trump sued the Pulitzer Prize board for defamation.
 Trump had requested the board to revoke the prize they had awarded to The Washington Post and The New York Times in 2018 for their reporting on Russian interference in the 2016 presidential election.
 The board rejected his request, stating that their "reviews concluded 'no passages or headlines, contentions or assertions in any of the winning submissions were discredited by facts that emerged subsequent to the conferral of the prizes.'"
 Trump's suit alleged that the statement was malicious and intended to damage his reputation.
 In February 2025, the Florida Court of Appeals denied the board's motion to dismiss Trump's lawsuit.
+The lawsuit entered the discovery phase on December 11, 2025, with the board demanding for documentations, including tax returns and medical records, that Trump had been harmed.

 In October 2023, Trump filed a lawsuit in London against Orbis Business Intelligence and Christopher Steele (who was later removed from the suit) alleging that Orbis violated British data protection laws when compiling a 2016 dossier about Trump, later called the Steele dossier.
 Trump accused Steele of making "'shocking and scandalous claims' that were false and harmed his reputation".
 Trump's witness statement said: "I can confirm that I did not, at any time engage in perverted sexual behaviour including the hiring of prostitutes to engage in 'golden showers' in the presidential suite of a hotel in Moscow."
 Trump asserted "The inaccurate personal data in the Dossier has, and continues, to cause me significant damage and distress."
 On February 1, 2024, the High Court sided with Orbis and dismissed Trump's claim stating that the filing was outside the six-year period of limitations and the case was "bound to fail".
 In March 2024, Trump was ordered to pay legal fees of £300,000 ($382,000) to Orbis.